GraemeAdaptit/kitios/kitios/Documentation/README.md

 No guidelines yet, apart from the overall comments that

-(1) the design of KIT is documented in the LibreOffice file KIT Design Document.odt;
+* There are two design documents that describe and give some details of the app design:

+	KIT Design Document.odt

+	KIT Design Document Popovers.ods

-(2) all interaction with SQLite is kept inside the file KITDAO.swift - the rest of the code is straight Swift code; and
+* all interaction with SQLite is kept inside the file KITDAO.swift - the rest of the code is straight Swift code; and

-(3) comments about the software design are contained in comments in the source code.
+* comments about the software design are contained in comments in the source code.

-### Whom do I talk to? ###
+### To whom do I talk? ###

 Owner of the BitBucket repo is Graeme Costin; when this app reaches releasable stage it will most likely be an open source freeware app provided by Wycliffe Bible Translators.